A Surreal Landscape

 There are many such stories of American school kids touching our collective past, and many adults who made that happen.
 Somehow we all came away better people.
 Perhaps we’re all reminded we are part of a much bigger picture, and we all fit somewhere within the frame.

-On January 6, 2021, Americans across the nation watched domestic terrorists violated the inner sanctum of democracy.
+On January 6, 2021, Americans across the nation watched domestic terrorists violate the inner sanctum of democracy.
 I wondered what thoughts crossed the minds of those same former students to witness this tarnishing of democratic majesty.

 Not everyone can afford to send their kids on trips like these.
 I couldn’t.
 But understand this, every public school in the country teaches American History.
-The public must understand this story tells of a unique nation, and democracy grows fragile when the ignorance rules the times.
+The public must understand this story tells of a unique nation, and democracy grows fragile when ignorance rules the times.

 Gail Chumbley is the author of the two-part memoir “River of January,” and “River of January: Figure Eight.”
 Both titles are available on Kindle.
 Chumbley has written two historic plays, “Clay,” and “Wolf By The Ears.”